 BIO

 I am a Post-Doctoral Associate in the Division of Social Sciences at New York University Abu Dhabi (NYUAD).
 Previously, I obtained my PhD in Social Sciences from California Institute of Technology and MS in Quantitative Economics from Indian Statistical Institute (Delhi).
-My research interests lie in the field of microeconomic theory, with a focus on mechanism design and social choice.
+My research interests lie in the field of microeconomic theory, with a focus on mechanism design, contest design, matching, and social choice.

 RESEARCH